October Health – 2026 Report

 -

-Promote Work-Life Balance: Implement policies that encourage flexible working hours and remote work options to reduce commuting stress.
+Promote Work-Life Balance: Encourage policies that support flexible work hours and remote work options to help employees manage their personal and professional lives effectively.

 -